In this section

 A child sees, feels and hears a lot of new things in the hospital.
 Child Life specialists use play, preparation and distraction to help children and teens understand and cope with their stay.
 Art, bubbles, iPads, or music help children relax and take their mind off their pain and worry.

-Music and Art Therapy are a part of the Creative Arts Therapy program.
+Music and art therapy are a part of the Creative Arts Therapies Program.
 Art and music are used to help patients express thoughts and feelings about the hospital, reduce pain and decrease anxiety.

 Financial Counselors help with concerns about paying your bill.
 They can help with questions about Medicaid, insurance and the Affordable Care Act.